Alternatives

 Key Features

-• 130+ integrations including warehouses, SQL databases, and file-sharing services
+• 130+ integrations, including warehouses, SQL databases, and file-sharing services

-• Custom dashboards and reports
+• Custom metrics, dimensions, and data blending

-• Scheduled reports
+• Scheduled reports with PDF and CSV export

 Klipfolio Reviews from Real Users